USING IRONPDF FOR JAVA

 Generate PDF files from HTML files

-The following sample HTML page will be used, which has images, animation, styling, jQuery, and Bootstrap.
+The following sample HTML page will be used and it includes images, animation, styling, jQuery, and Bootstrap.

 How to Generate PDF Files From Java Applications Dynamically, Figure 5: Sample HTML Page Sample HTML Page